-A Severe Weather system is traveling through the area impacting all campuses, site, and centers.
+A Severe Weather system is traveling through the area impacting all campuses, sites, and centers.
 Please monitor your local television and radio stations for more information.

 The university is asking faculty to be flexible with late arrivals to exams schedule this evening due to this weather.
 Students and employees should exercise caution and safety while the severe weather is present.

 Additional information is available via weather Radio, local TV station or online at www.noaa.gov.

 My college has strict criteria as to what triggers the alert system.
 I get around 2-3 alerts a semester and have never felt like they sent out an alert for no reason.
 While I wasn’t overly thrilled to get calls at 4 am saying class was canceled during winter break, I appreciated that they gave students information about dealing with the snowstorm that triggered the original alert.

 At my college, students are not automatically signed up for alerts.
 Students must sign up manually on the emergency preparedness website.
 This process takes less than two minutes but may have to be repeated yearly depending on your college.

 How to sign up for emergency alerts